MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

 - **The original tool is difficult to use.**

   If the tool is simple to use and provides the information you need, there is no need to create a cmdlet.
-However, this isn't always the case with all command-line tools.
+However, this isn't always the case with command-line tools.
 Many command-line tools have their own unique syntax, parameters, and output that make it difficult for inexperienced administrators to use the command.
 Converting the command into a cmdlet provides all the benefits of cmdlet discovery, syntax consistency, and structured output as objects.